stevejford/anytimereview/apps/domainmarketplace/docs/domain-hire-marketplace-report.md

   - Hint: “You can also add per‑click pricing for shared slugs.”
   - Tooltip: “Platform fee is a fixed 4% of gross.
 Stripe processing fees may apply.”

-- Renter: Checkout (Period)
+- hirer: Checkout (Period)
   - Headline: “Reserve this domain for your campaign”
   - Sub: “Billing monthly.
 Cancel anytime before renewal.”
-  - CTA: “Start rental”
+  - CTA: “Start hire”
   - Legal: “By continuing, you agree to the Terms and Acceptable Use Policy.”

-- Renter: Configure Routing
+- hirer: Configure Routing
   - Headline: “Where should visitors go?”
   - Fields: “Apex target URL • www target URL • Redirect type (302 recommended)”
   - Helper: “We’ll keep your UTM parameters intact.”